aws-samples/eks-blueprints-for-terraform-workshop/content/010_setup/aws_event/index.en.md

 ## Running the workshop at an AWS Event

-::alert[If we are not currently participating in an AWS organized workshop event, this section does not apply.
+::alert[If You are not currently participating in an AWS organized workshop event, this section does not apply.
 Please skip to setup [..on your own](../self_paced).]{header="Important" type="warning"}

-For this workshop, we will be provided with an AWS account through AWS Workshop Studio.
+For this workshop, You will be provided with an AWS account through AWS Workshop Studio.
 Our event staff will share a link to access it.
 AWS Workshop Studio enables AWS field teams to run Workshops, GameDays, Bootcamps, Immersion Days, and other events requiring hands-on access to AWS accounts.

-::alert[If we are currently logged in to an AWS Account, we can log out using this [link](https://console.aws.amazon.com/console/logout!doLogout).]{header="Important" type="warning"}
+::alert[If you are currently logged in to an AWS Account, you can log out using this [link](https://console.aws.amazon.com/console/logout!doLogout).]{header="Important" type="warning"}

-### Access AWS Workshop Studio
+### Access AWS EKS ArgoCD Capability Workshop

-1. [Click here](https://catalog.us-east-1.prod.workshops.aws/join/) to access AWS Workshop Studio
+1. Please click on the URL provided by the event organizer.

 2. Choose a preferred sign-in method.
 For AWS Guided events, use the **Email OTP** method.